 Within the framework of the payment method control, information from the externally used credit agencies as well as any payment data you may already have, is used (see section 4.1.1).
 In the fraud prevention process, additional device tracking data may be used (see section 4.1.2).
 On the basis of mathematical-statistical methods (in particular methods of logistic regression or other statistical, partially automated optimisation models), a forecast is created, in particular about payment probabilities and, if applicable, risks of fraud and abuse, using our existing payment information, both through comparisons with groups of people who exhibited similar payment behaviour in the past and through historical analyses of fraud patterns (in particular through extrapolation to our target groups).

-We use the cloud service "Microsoft Azure" from the provider Microsoft Corporation, One Microsoft Way, Redmond, WA 98052-6399, USA (hereinafter: "Microsoft"); i.e. the data is processed in data centres at our processor Microsoft.
-In doing so, access to their data from a third country cannot be ruled out.
-With the exception of Fraud.net and Microsoft, we do not currently transfer your data to countries outside the EU / EEA.
-If we do transfer your data to companies outside the EU / EEA, we will ensure that your data is adequately protected and that appropriate safeguards are in place (e.g. EU standard contractual clauses and, where applicable, further measures based on the so-called Schrems2 ruling of the ECJ).
+We use the cloud service "Microsoft Azure" from the provider Microsoft Corporation, One Microsoft Way, Redmond, WA 98052-6399, USA (hereinafter: "Microsoft"); i.e. the data is processed in data centres at our processor.
+Microsoft is actively adherent to the EU – US Data Privacy Framework, which came into effect 10th of July 2023.
+With the exception of Microsoft, we do not currently transfer your data to countries outside the EU / EEA.
+If we do transfer your data to companies outside the EU / EEA, we will ensure that your data is adequately protected and that appropriate safeguards are in place (e.g. EU- US Data Privacy Framework, EU standard contractual clauses and, where applicable, further measures based on the so-called Schrems2 ruling of the ECJ).
 You can request a copy of the protective measures we have implemented from our data protection officer at email@example.com.

-We may disclose your information to credit reference agencies and companies that carry out identity checks to verify your creditworthiness or to carry out a risk assessment if they wish to use one of our Riverty payment methods, and to verify your identity and address details.
-Where we are legally obliged to do so, we disclose the necessary information to authorities such as the police or tax authorities.
+We also may share your information with credit bureaus and companies that perform identity checks to verify your creditworthiness or to perform a risk assessment if you wish to use one of our Riverty payment methods, and to verify your identity and address information.
+To the extent we are required by law, we disclose necessary information to authorities such as the police or tax authorities.
 A statutory disclosure obligation exists, for example, in the case of measures against money laundering and terrorist financing.
-However, we only disclose to the competent authorities the data required on the basis of the current legal situation.
+However, we only disclose to the relevant authorities the data required on the basis of the current legal situation.

-Should we disclose your data to these selected third parties, we will make all reasonably expected efforts in legal, technical and organisational terms to ensure that, when transferred or disclosed to said third parties, your data will be treated confidentially and adequately protected.
+Should we disclose your data to these selected third parties, we will make every reasonably expected effort in legal, technical and organizational terms to ensure that, when transmitted or disclosed to these third parties, your data will be treated confidentially and adequately protected.
 We would like to expressly point out that we do not sell your personal data to third parties.
 Furthermore, we do not disclose your data to third parties for the purpose of direct advertising or other forms of direct marketing, opinion polls or market studies, unless you have given your consent.